graduateclimateconference/graduateclimateconference.github.io/faq.md

 ### Are accommodations, transportation, and food included?

-We will provide transport between Seattle and Pack Forest, as well as accomodations and food during the conference.
+We will provide transport between Seattle and Pack Forest, as well as accommodations and food during the conference.
 Conference attendees will stay in provided housing, with bedding and towels provided.
 Meals will also be served in the on-site dining hall.
-All meals will be vegetarian, and we will accommodate any additional dietary restrictions and allergies. <!-- More information can be found on the [Logistics](https://graduateclimateconference.github.io/logistics2023/) page. -->
+All meals will be vegetarian, and we will accommodate any additional dietary restrictions and allergies.
+More information can be found on the [Basic Info](https://graduateclimateconference.github.io/logistics/) page.

 ### Will the conference have a hybrid online option?